In this article: Learn which are the best companion plants for peppers to improve flavor, growth, and deter pests!

 What Not to Plant with Peppers

-Beans (mostly hot peppers): Sweet and bell peppers don’t mind beans, but hot peppers especially should be kept away from all types of beans.
+Beans (mostly hot peppers): Sweet and bell peppers don’t mind green beans, but hot peppers especially should be kept away from all types of beans, including pole beans and bush beans.

 Fennel: Not much likes to grow near fennel, and peppers are no different.
 Keep this one in a separate bed.